Yuli Gurriel Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in MLB.

-- The Royals have a 5.04 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 27th-ranked team ERA among all MLB pitching staffs (5.00).

-- In his most recent time out on Tuesday, the right-hander went five scoreless innings against the St. Louis Cardinals while surrendering two hits.
+- The righty's most recent appearance was on Saturday against the Colorado Rockies, when he went five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.